EvilJordan/POAP5k/README.md

 	* Did we miss one that you've used?
 Let me \[/u/eviljordan\], or us, know!

 ### Data & Notes
-The ethstaker.eth underlying 0x address has changed a few times over the years.
-We only care about 0x addresses from November 2nd, 2021 until now.
+The ethstaker.eth underlying 0x owner address has changed a few times over the years.
+We only care about 0x owner addresses from November 2nd, 2021 until now.
 That's about 1400 days ago.

 We can see ownership changes on Etherscan by looking at the [ethstaker.eth NFT transactions](https://etherscan.io/nft/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85/19983403853102940524743945488147032720542313115197237752731031353866392940795).

-Here are the relevant 0x addresses:
+Here are the relevant 0x owner addresses:
 * 0xa83a92297B3d80A70cC396bf74424971A9890704 (received ownership on 2025-07-09, current as of August 24th, 2025)
 * 0xF01CEe26213d1A6eaF16422241AE81f7C17B9f98 (received ownership on 2023-12-29)
 * 0xD165df4296C85e780509fa1eace0150d945d49Fd (received ownership on 2020-11-28)